abhinaya-aryal/nepali-date-utility/example/README.md

 ## Example Code

-See `App.tsx` in the src directory for a complete example that showcases:
+See `App.tsx` in the example directory for a complete example that showcases:

 - Basic usage
 - Format customization